Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 If your chosen guardian lives overseas, consider what that means for your child's schooling, language, existing friendships, and connection to Hong Kong.

-Separate from financial management
+Separate from financial management.

-Your guardian does not need to be the same person who manages your child’s inheritance.
-A will can name a trustee to manage the financial assets separately from the guardian who manages the everyday care of your child.
+Your guardian does not need to be the same person who manages your child's inheritance.
+A Will can name a trustee to manage the financial assets separately from the guardian who manages the everyday care of your child.
 Many parents find it useful to separate these two roles.

 What section 6(5) of Cap.
 13 requires of you